Progress report for LNE21-421

 4) Service providers (CCE Educators, NRCS staff, other support agencies) gain knowledge on pest management practices that are effective on urban farms.
 Activity: service providers attend regional and statewide workshops, project staff meet with service providers one-on-one, service providers read online posts with project data, attend demonstration workshops at host farms.

-One statewide in-person workshop (duration= 1.5 hour) was held on “Unique Pest Challenges in Urban Agriculture” at the 2022 CCE Agriculture, Food & Environmental Systems In-service conference.
+In 2022, one statewide in-person workshop was held on “Unique Pest Challenges in Urban Agriculture” at the CCE Agriculture, Food & Environmental Systems In-service conference.
 This conference is geared towards CCE educators, industry professionals and Cornell faculty to discuss latest developments in research and practice.
-Our workshop shared updates on this year’s top pests and management strategies on urban farms in New York City, Buffalo, and other cities across the state.
+Our workshop shared updates on the year’s top pests and management strategies on urban farms in NYC, Buffalo, and other cities across the state.

 5) NYS urban farm managers, adult employees, and youth learn about sustainable pest management.
 They will improve their identification skills of pests that are frequently problems on urban farms.
 They will learn how to scout for pests, understand the concept of thresholds, and gain confidence in their ability to accurately identify pests.
 Activity: Farmers attend regional and statewide workshops/conferences, participate in on-farm discussions, and attend on-farm workshops.